tan92hl/Dataset-for-QA-over-Multilingual-KG/README.md

 ## Versions and future work

 ### Version 1.3 update
 By using KGT(https://github.com/bisheng/KTG4KBQG) model, we have generated more paraphrases for the questions in MLPQ.
 We used these paraphrases to randomly replace 50% of the original questions, which further enhanced the diversity of MLPQ.
+In version 1.3, we provided the divided set of train/dev/test.

 ### Version 1.2 update
 Recreated the datasets to address the diversity problem and the redundancy problem in the datasets.
 As a result, we now have fewer questions.
 Also added a new baseline framework combining NMN and UHop with m-BERT.